Sally Quinn: Personal life

 Quinn and Bradlee had one child, Quinn Bradlee, born in 1982.
 Their son was born when Quinn was 41 and Bradlee was 61.
 In 2009, they appeared with Quinn on the Charlie Rose show on PBS and spoke of Quinn being born with velo-cardio-facial syndrome, also known as 22q11.2 deletion and Shprintzen syndrome (named after Dr. Robert Shprintzen who first identified the disorder in 1978 and who also diagnosed Bradlee).
 Quinn wrote of her son's learning disabilities and attendance at special schools in a 2006 blog article, "What My Son Taught Me About God."

-In 2017 Quinn published a book entitled Finding Magic in which she described herself as a Christian who also believes in the occult and the power of magic.
+In 2017, Quinn published a book entitled Finding Magic in which she described herself as a Christian who also believes in the occult and the power of magic.
 Quinn recalled growing up in a family of Scottish origin which practiced voodoo.
 Quinn remembered her mother putting hexes on two people who later died.
 Quinn further described performing hex magic herself on three people, two of whom died shortly after.

 Other

 In addition to her newspaper and television journalism, Quinn served as social secretary for Cherif Guellal.

 Quinn had a cameo role in Born Yesterday, the 1993 remake of the 1950 romantic comedy.
-Quinn was the subject of six portraits made by American artist Andy Warhol and was known as a famous hostess in the 1970s and 1980s; most recently commented on in the play The City of Conversation.
+Quinn was the subject of six portraits made by American artist Andy Warhol.
+She was known as a famous hostess in the 1970s and 1980s, which was commented on in the play The City of Conversation.